DECEMBER 13, 2025

 If the silent observer violates any of the above directions, the team will be subject to disqualification at the discretion of the judge advisor.

-NOTE: MA's typical policy is no one besides team students in the judging area.
-While we understand the desire of coaches and parents to see the work of their team, it also can present undue stress on the team during the presentation.
-Also, if students are constantly looking at the adult, it could be perceived by the judges as the adult prompting or signaling the student.
+If students are constantly looking at the adult, it could be perceived by the judges as the adult prompting or signaling the student.
 Please consider all the pros and cons before deciding if you should send a silent observer with your team, and who it should be.

 Teams will need to walk upstairs for their judging session.
 A freight elevator is available from the pit area but may be slow/busy.